autumn-info-442a/team-a/documents/architecture.md

   ```

 - _**DonationFormView**_
-  - Responsibility: take in information about the donor such as first and last name, phone number, and address.
+  - Responsibility: Takes in information about the donor such as first and last name, phone number, and address.
 It also takes in information about types of devices the donor is donating and the quantity
   - Resides: Client-side only
   - Other components:
-    - DonationForm can ask the DonorDeviceModel to store information about the donor’s first and last name, phone number, address, types of device and quantity of each device type being donated
+    - Communicates with the _DonationController_ to submit completed donation forms to be stored in the _DonationModel_
   - Stub:
   ```
   class DonationForm extends Component() {